-6.1.7 Water Needs and Sources Required by the Entire Water Utility System
+6.2.7 Water Needs and Sources Required by the Entire Water Utility System

-The Village of Golf Utility has an average daily groundwater consumption total of .507-0.557 MGD, and a yearly consumption of 185208 MG.
-An estimated projection indicates an approximate daily increase from .507-0.554 MGD to .509-0.602 MGD, in the year 2020 including seasonal occupants.
-The daily average per capita rate is approximately 260191 gallons daily, that is not expected to change over the foreseeable future, with a projected decrease to 252 at build out.
+The Village of Golf Utility has an average daily groundwater consumption total of 0.557 MGD, and a yearly consumption of 208 MG.
+A projection indicates an approximate daily increase from 0.554 MGD to 0.602 MGD, in the year 2020 including seasonal occupants.
+The daily average per capita rate is approximately 191 gallons daily, that is not expected to change over the foreseeable future.

-The Village water plant has three (3) ground water wells with an approximate depth of 100 feet each, and a capacity of 370 350 GPM per well.
+The Village water plant has three (3) ground water wells with an approximate depth of 100 feet each, and a capacity of 350 GPM per well.